akshaybadola/bloggen/blog_input/songs_of_love_and_hate.md

 evolved, and less...human.
 But that's now what I said just a little earlier, is it?
 Man (and art, and perhaps even science) exists at the intersection of the primitive and the refined, the heart and the mind, the impetus and the reason.
 "I" who thinks may only think if "I" feel like doing so.
+And so here I am thinking what I'm feeling trying to make sense of it, and simultaneously thinking because I'm feeling.
+In short, I'm lost.